group-2

 4. Labour/Work Permits: Entry of foreign workers into Switzerland requires authorization from the competent cantonal authority.
 The entry visa is granted after the necessary authorizations are issued.

-Where Do I Apply for a Switzerland Visa for Indians?
+How to Apply for a Switzerland Visa from India?

 Teleport works with the embassy to ensure that you get your visas on time and without hassle.
 To apply for a Switzerland visa, follow these steps: